JakeThurman/jakethurman.github.io/content/workoutTracker.md

 ### Later Additions

 The most notable later addition to the feature was computed metrics.
-I allow you to add metrics to a workout that rather than being entered by the user are computed from a simple excel-like formula.
+I allow you to add metrics to a workout that rather than being entered by the user.
+These are computed from a simple excel-like formula.
 For example, on my "Running" activity, I have a metric for "Average Page (min)" of "Miles/Minutes(Duration)"

 Each formula is compiled into an Abstract Syntax Tree, tokenizing the formula and parsing it into a set of data structures that can be easily evaluated when a log entry is added.
 I learned a lot about compiler design through this process, and how much work really goes into it.
-I initially tried to do everything by hand for this process, and tried many different levels of writing out language specifications, but eventually I landed on using an open source library for the tokenization of the formula, and only owned the translation to my AST from there.
+I initially tried to do everything by hand for this process, and tried many different levels of writing out language specifications, but eventually I landed on using an open source library for the tokenization of the formula, and only owned the translation to my AST from there, and the evaluation that operates on that.

+If I were to do this again I would have used `parsimmon` which has a much richer API, far less tied to excel's pattern.